bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 The `show` and `confirm` `props` object accespts all of the properties that are defined on [BModal](/docs/components/modal#component-reference) excpet for `modelValue`.

+## BPagination

+Keyboard Navigation, Small Screen Support and Aria Labels are not yet implemented.

+## BPaginationNav

+This component is not yet implemented

 <MigrationWrapper v-for="(item, i) in changes" :key="i" v-bind="item" />

 <script setup lang="ts">